 Visit of one of the oldest homes in Fairfax County with the Historic Oak Hill Open House on Saturday, Sept.
-17, 2022, from noon to 4 p.m.
+30, 2023, from 10 a.m. to 1 p.m.
+This open house will feature tours only.

 In 2004, Seville Homes, the Northern Virginia Conservation Trust, the Fairfax County Park Authority and the Fairfax County Board of Supervisors agreed to a historic and conservation easement to preserve the privately-owned Oak Hill home and property, including its 200-year-old boxwoods.
 As part of the agreement, the owners may be asked to open the property and the first floor of the home periodically to share this important piece of county history.
 Since the property was saved, the community has been invited to visit the manse each year for home tours and outdoor displays celebrating local history and the environment.

 To keep the tradition alive, residents, historians and government staff banded together to develop a virtual video tour of Oak Hill.
 The video was produced by Fairfax County Channel 16.

 Congratulations to all the members of the team who ensured the story continues to be told and thanks to sponsors Northern Virginia Conservation Trust and the Fairfax County Park Foundation.

 Oak Hill Virtual Tour Team: Oak Hill Homeowner Joe Braceland, Oak Hill Homeowner Laura Braceland, Cristin Bratt, John Browne, David Buchta, Liz Crowell, Diana Inthavong, Hanna Kras, Mary Lipsey, Roberta Longworth, Lindsey Martin, Mary Olien, Judy Pedersen, Alan Rowsome, Daniel Saltzberg, Ann Sharp, Margaret Thaxton, Aimee Vosper

 In 2004, a historic and conservation easement was agreed to among Seville Homes, the Northern Virginia Conservation Trust, the Fairfax County Park Authority and the Fairfax County Board of Supervisors.
 The purpose of the easement was to historically preserve the privately-owned home and property, including its 200-year-old boxwoods.
 As part of the agreement, the owners may be requested to open the property and the first floor of the home periodically.
 The purchase of a historic easement on Oak Hill offers an opportunity to preserve an important piece of county history.